CONSTITUTION AND BY-LAWS

 Section 4.
 MEETINGS

-1. The church shall convene at least two assemblies each year.
-An Annual Assembly will be convened on the second Sunday of June and a Bi-Annual Assembly on the second Sunday of February.
+- The church shall convene at least two assemblies each year.
+An Annual Assembly will be convened on the second Sunday of June and a Bi-Annual Assembly on the second Sunday of November.
 These Assemblies will conduct the necessary business of the church.
-No other Church-related activities shall be scheduled on the same night of these meetings.
+No other Church-related activities shall be scheduled simultaneously.

 Section 5.
 QUORUM

-2. In meetings dealing with the following items of business, a QUORUM will be twenty percent (20%) of the ACTIVE membership or (twenty members, whichever is greater), age eighteen and over, and proceedings shall require a three quarters (3/4) vote of the ballots cast:
+- In meetings dealing with the following items of business, a QUORUM will be twenty percent (20%) of the ACTIVE membership (or twenty members, whichever is greater), age eighteen and over, and proceedings shall require a three quarters (3/4) vote to pass:

-c.
-Purchasing, Selling or Expanding of Real Property;
+- Purchasing, Selling or Expanding of Real Property.

 ARTICLE VII – FINANCES